 Typically, a school food program incurs disproportionate expenses in comparison to the other programs served by the indirect cost pool.
 Within all indirect costs, there may be costs directly allocable to the school food program (e.g. purchasing, accounting, warehousing, etc.).
 If these particular costs are determinable, it would follow that the remaining balance of indirect costs would still in some way benefit the school food program much in the same way they benefit all the other instructional programs.
 If a practicable division of school food/instruction indirect costs is feasible, a special school food program indirect cost rate can be calculated.

 Claiming indirect costs is optional for Local Education Agencies (LEAs); however, indirect cost rates will be established for those LEAs providing sufficient data and indicating they want a rate calculated.
-Refer to the Utah Administrative Rule R277-424: Indirect Costs for State Programs.
+Refer to the Utah Office of Administrative Rules R277-424: Indirect Costs for State Programs.
 State Special Education funding is exempt from indirect costs.
 Career and Technical Education (CTE), with the exception of Comprehensive Guidance, and Food Service programs are subject to the unrestricted indirect cost rate.